 More side dish recipes

-If you’ve tried these paprika chips, or any other recipe on the blog, then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried these paprika chips, let us know how you got on in the comments below.

 - 2 tablespoon Olive oil